rgj40q/laughing-succotash/doc.md

 ## §2.2

-The open class parts of speech expect a word stem to be of one of four types: impersonal, intransitive, transitive, and transitive passive.
+The open class parts of speech expect a word stem to be of one of four types: impersonal, intransitive, transitive, or transitive passive.
 The transitiveness is determined by the stem ending, no exceptions.
 All borrowed stems including proper names should be assimilated as one of types above.
-In most cases it just means to add 'e' to the last consonant, or to replace the last vowel with 'e'.
+In most cases it just means to add *e* after the final consonant, or to replace the final vowel with *e*.
 A stem should not consist of sole ending.
 The endings are:
 * *-o*, impersonal
-    * *ventot* 'It is windy.'
+    * *vento-* 'wind'
 * *-e*, intransitive
-    * *dormet* 'sleeps'
+    * *platte-* 'dish'
 * *-i*, transitive
-    * *cercit* 'looks for'
+    * *cerci-* 'look for'
 * *-ia*, transitive passive
-    * *cerciat* 'is looked for'
+    * *cercia-* 'be looked for'

 ## §2.3